“Something in the Orange” Lyrics Meaning (Zach Bryan)

 Please turn those headlights around

-Everything in nature—the simple beauty of the world—feels unbearable because it all reminds him of what’s been lost.
+Everything in nature feels unbearable because it all reminds him of what’s been lost.

 “Something in the Orange” Song Meaning: A Love Slipping Away

 There’s also a strong theme of self-destruction.
 The pain is overwhelming, and unhealthy coping mechanisms make it worse.
-No matter how much the past is clung to, the truth is unavoidable—this love is gone.
+No matter how much the past is clung to, the truth is unavoidable that this love is gone.

 Songs Like “Something in the Orange”

-If you love “Something in the Orange,” here are some similar songs that capture heartbreak and longing:
+If you’re a fan of “Something in the Orange,” here are some songs with similar themes:

 1. “Cover Me Up” by Jason Isbell